JustifiedTB/group-project-1/README.md

 2. Clone this repository to your local machine.
 3. Navigate to the project directory in your terminal.
 4. Create a virtual environment (optional but recommended):
-5. Install the required packages: pip install pandas matplotlib numpy scipy seaborn jupyter
+5. Install the required packages: pandas matplotlib numpy scipy seaborn jupyter

 ## Usage